Mount Washington Day Hike Gear List – Late October – Early May

 Not to be confused with the flaky dessert treat, a balaclava is like a base layer for your face, head and neck.
 It’s also a very useful thing to put on before you head above treeline.
 If the wind is not fierce, it may be all you need but our climb school guides also strongly recommend bringing a Neoprene face mask.
 In fact, many climbers have had to turn back due to not having this crucial item in harsh windchills.

 This is another item where it’s best to do a few cold weather practice runs so you know whether you need to add a wicking liner or not.
-Either way, be sure that you enough room to wiggle your toes inside your boots.
+Either way, be sure that you enough room to wiggle your toes inside your boots with your socks on.

 When you hike Mount Washington with the Eastern Mountain Sports Climb School, your plastic mountaineering boots are provided along with crampons and an ice axe.
 Our Climb School doesn’t like to take chances and neither should you.
 Be sure you have a pair of broken-in mountaineering boots that can handle cold, snow and ice.